JOB ANNOUNCEMENT – EDITOR: APSAC ADVISOR AND ALERT

 The Editor will solicit, collect, and organize high-quality articles for Advisor, and recruit summary articles for the Alert.
 The Editor may also recruit Guest Editors to produce special issues of the Advisor.

 Professional writing and editing experience; history of publication in peer reviewed journals focusing on child maltreatment

-Ability to collaborate with members of the APSAC Publications Committee and other sources to set direction, obtain material, communicate expectations, and maintain deadlines
+Ability to collaborate with members of the APSAC Publications Committee and other sources to obtain material, communicate expectations, and maintain deadlines

 Commitment to the mission of APSAC and to serving its membership

 High level of organizational skills, ability to multi-task and work within deadlines

 Carry out all aspects of the Advisor’s strategic mission as established by the APSAC Board of Directors; work with the APSAC Board and management staff to define the nature, scope, role and identity of the APSAC Advisor to ensure that it is well integrated into APSAC plans for its continued services to members and the field